localstack/localstack-extensions/aws-replicator/README.md

 **Warning:** Be careful when using the proxy - make sure to _never_ give access to production accounts or any critical/sensitive data!

+**Note:** The replicator CLI currently works only when installing the `localstack` CLI via `pip`.
+If you're downloading the `localstack` CLI as a [binary release](https://docs.localstack.cloud/getting-started/installation/#localstack-cli), then please use the proxy configuration UI described below.

 ### Resource-specific proxying

 As an alternative to forwarding _all_ requests for a particular service, you can also proxy only requests for _specific_ resources to AWS.